Chevron Theatre

 Chevron Theatre is an American, 30-minute, filmed television anthology series, produced by MCA/Revue Productions for first-run syndication.
 A total of 105 episodes aired from 1952 to 1954.

-Among its guest stars were Natalie Wood, Raymond Burr, Bonita Granville, Buddy Ebsen, Mona Freeman, Craig Stevens, Tommy Rettig, Carolyn Jones, Barbara Billingsley, and Peter Graves.
+Among its guest stars were Natalie Wood (in her TV debut), Raymond Burr, Bonita Granville, Buddy Ebsen, Mona Freeman, Craig Stevens, Tommy Rettig, Carolyn Jones, Barbara Billingsley, and Peter Graves.

+Richard Irving produced the series for Revue Productions.
+Carl Hiecke was production manager.
+The program was filmed at Republic Studios.